-This category of a statement of work provides information about the significant people involved in the project from both contractor and client’s sides like the team leaders and project manager.
+This category of a sow provides information about the significant people involved in the project from both contractor and client’s sides like the team leaders and project manager.
 It also lists resources or equipment that will be used to finish the work.

 5. Deliverables and Schedule/Timeline

-This category in the statement of work informs about the deliverables that will be delivered to the entity, buyer or client by the contractor, supplier or vendor.
-Deliverables and Schedule/Timeline section include a specific account of the deliverables like size, colour, quantity and number of designs or anything else that is needed.
+This category in the sow informs about the deliverables that will be delivered to the entity, buyer or client by the contractor, supplier, or vendor.
+Deliverables and Schedule/Timeline section include a specific account of the deliverables like size, color, quantity, and a number of designs, or anything else that is needed.

 An important fact to remember is that deliverables are quantifiable services or a product that is supplied by the contractor to the client.
 This category provides a schedule about the date and the time needed to complete every deliverable and project milestones like